Transfer Credit

 - A maximum of 20 credits per semester can be transferred.

-For approved transfer credit to be awarded, students must submit an official transcript that indicates all of the following information for each course:
+For approved transfer credit to be awarded, students must request an official transcript from the transferring institution, that includes all of the following information:

 - Course codes or numbers